Arcadidc/cli-tool/README.md

 # CLI-Tool for the TODO app!

 This is a cli-tool in order to interact with the [TODO app](https://github.com/Arcadidc/minikube-node-todo).
-I changed some things from the original repository that can be found [here!](https://github.com/scotch-io/node-todo) with the changes explained.
+I changed some things from the [original](https://github.com/scotch-io/node-todo) repository.

 ## First steps:
  - First of all check for the config.ini file, where you will be able to edit the IP in order to connect to the API.
 If you followed the steps correctly from the other project you should be available to access your host machine.